joaak/Image-Analysis/README.md

 1. Using the MATLAB sofware SPM to identify the brain regions that repond to auditory signals based on brain images.
 2. Using Python for brain state classification challenges.

+## MNIST Handwritten Digit Recognition using Convolutional Neural Networks

+Building a classifier that learns to identify handwritten digits using convolutional neural networks.